What is the Sustainable Eel Group (SEG) standard?

 The standard can be accessed and downloaded in different languages from here.

-SEG is currently applying to become a member of the ISEAL Alliance to gain independent international accreditation for the SEG standard and our principles.
+SEG is currently applying to become a member of the ISEAL Alliance to gain independent recognition for the SEG standard and our principles.
 ISEAL’s mission is to strengthen sustainability standards systems for the benefit of people and the environment.

 SEG formally started the application in October 2016.
 We hope to become an Associate member by the end of 2018 with full membership by the end of 2019.